Wesley Taylor: Other projects

 Taylor also participated in a reading for a play called A Dog's Tale (or The Thing About Getting) at the Kennedy Center.
 In addition, Taylor has written several short plays: Star-Crossed, The Game, and The Delivery Boy.
 His latest project, What's So Funny?, received a developmental reading on August 12, 2011, at Ripley-Grier Studios in Manhattan.

 Personal life

 Taylor was born in Elizabeth, New Jersey, and raised in Orlando, Florida.
 He is half Puerto Rican, and his parents once resided in China, where they taught at a university: "[I]t's kind of hard for them to come and see the shows I'm in.
 I always get a little jealous of other people's families ...
 But my parents – I love them and I totally respect them.
 They kind of didn't want to settle into being bored in middle age, and they wanted to start over and move to a different country."

 Taylor graduated from the theatre magnet at Dr. Phillips High School and holds a Bachelor of Fine Arts in acting from North Carolina School of the Arts.
 At the latter, Taylor performed as Falstaff in Henry IV, Part 1 and Part 2 and Action in West Side Story.

-Taylor is openly gay.
-In 2016, Taylor met Isaac Cole Powell, when Taylor was visiting his alma mater North Carolina School of the Arts, where Powell was a junior in the school's theatre program.
-The two then began a relationship in 2017 and were engaged in May 2019.
-Their relationship ended in 2021.